 Ambiguous Queries and Semantic Interpretations

 When someone asks an ambiguous query at Google, how does it go about responding to that query?
-It may start off by trying to understand the intent behind the query, to interpret what might have been meant by the person who entered that ambiguous query and finding the right words (a canonical query form) to use to try to uncover an answer that might satisfies a searcher.
+It may start off by trying to understand the intent behind the query.
+Them to interpret what might have been meant by the person who entered that ambiguous query and find the right words.
+This may be a canonical query form, which is used to try to uncover an answer that might satisfies a searcher.
 This was the second patent I’ve seen very recently that used the same example query, “How long is Harry Potter?”